How Does Travel Nursing Work? Frequently Asked Questions

 If you are interested in traveling, research the details of many travel nursing agencies before you commit.
 These agencies contract with a variety of hospitals, so look at what job openings are available with each agency.

-You can find social media groups to connect with other nurses and read reviews about different hospitals and agencies, which can be important for helping you decide where to go.
-If the job turns out to be less than ideal, remember that it is short term, and you can easily move to another hospital and agency next time.
+You can find social media groups to connect with other nurses and read reviews about different hospitals and agencies.
+If the job turns out to be less than ideal, remember that it is short term, and you can move to another hospital and agency next time.

 As far as the application process goes, it is quite simple: